maroofkhatib/webscrap/README.md

 # webscrap

-For some reason i could'nt configure the mongodb, but i have scraped the news from NDTV.com and created an API using flask API in python.
+I have scraped the news from NDTV.com and created an API using flask API in python.

 1. To run the API first activate the virtual environment in this repository: source bin/activate